brmmm3/scandir-rs/README.md

 ## Building and running tests for different Python versions

 To make it easier to build wheels for several different Python versions the script ``build_wheels.sh`` has been added.
-It creates wheels for Python versions 3.6, 3.7, 3.8 and 3.9.
+It creates wheels for Python versions 3.7, 3.8, 3.9, 3.10 and 3.11.0a7.
 In addition it runs ``pytest`` after successfull creation of each wheel.

-To be able to run the script ``pyenv`` needs to be installed first including all Python interpreter versions mentioned above.
+To be able to run the script ``pyenv`` needs to be installed first including the following Python interpreter versions:

+3.7.9, 3.8.10, 3.9.12, 3.10.4, 3.11.a07

 Instruction how to install ``pyenv`` can be found [here](https://github.com/pyenv/pyenv).